r3nor/mullvad-tailscale/README.md

 - Change the `RULES_DIR` variable to point to the folder where the `mullvad.rules` file from this repository is located.
 If you cloned the repo, it should be inside the `mullvad-tailscale` folder.

-- Modify the `EXCLUDED_COUNTRY_CODES` if you want to exclude any countries from the VPN connection (don't connect to these countries).
+- Modify the `EXCLUDE_COUNTRY_CODES` if you want to exclude any countries from the VPN connection (don't connect to these countries).
 If you do not want to exclude any CC set this variable to `''`.
+If you want to add more, just follow the pattern.

+- Modify the `INCLUDE_COUNTRY_CODES` if you want to include any countries in the VPN connection (only connect to these countries).
+If you do not want to force any CC, comment out that line.
 If you want to add more, just follow the pattern.

 5. Edit the `mullvad.rules` file: